joshmaglione/hypigu/README.md

 Copyright 2020 Joshua Maglione, Christopher Voll.

-LinIgu is distributed with the MIT License.
+HypIgu is distributed with the MIT License.